Aavache/LLMWebCrawler/README.md

 ## Future features

 The current implementation is a PoC.
 Many improvements can be made:
-* API get entrypoint to search given text.
+* [Important] New entrypoint in the API to search similar URL given text.
 * Optimize search and API.
-* Storing more features in the vector DB.
+* Adding new LLMs models and new chunking strategies with popular libraries, e.g. [LangChain](https://www.langchain.com/).
-* Adding new LLMs and new chunking strategies with popular libraries, e.g. [LangChain](https://www.langchain.com/).
+* Storing more features in the vector DB, perhaps, generate summaries.

 ## Contributing